-Checkist: How to transfer a domain from Godaddy to Namecheap, in 50 minutes (15 steps)
+Checkist: How to transfer a domain name from Godaddy to Namecheap, in 50 minutes (15 steps)

-This procedure requires less that 10 minutes of your time.
+This procedure to transfer your domain name from one registrar to another requires less than 10 minutes of your time.

-As this is completed in less than a day, you can perform the transfer just a few days before the renewal date your domain.
+As this is completed in less than a day, you can perform the transfer just a few days before the renewal date your domain name.

-Why would you want to transfer from Godaddy to Namecheap?
+Why would you want to change your domain name registrar from Godaddy to Namecheap?

 |Registration, renewal of .com domain||$15 /year||$8.88 /year|